Node Templates

 Using nodeAffinity

 You can use nodeAffinity to schedule pods on the nodes created using the template.
 By default, you construct nodeAffinity using the template name.
-However, you may choose to use a custom label to fit your use case better.
+However, you may use a custom label to better fit your use case.
 The only supported nodeAffinity operator is In.

 apiVersion: v1